25 Types of Relationships and How They Affect Your Life

 Finding the one is like getting a burst of butterflies in your stomach constantly.
 You have finally met your match – the person you want to spend the rest of your life with.

-You know you’ve found the one when you talk seriously about your future together, you receive positive reinforcement, you have fun together, you sacrifice for one another, you plan a future, you have trust and open communication, and you agree on the big things in life.
+You know you’ve found the one when you talk seriously about your future together, receive positive reinforcement, have fun together, sacrifice for one another, plan a future, trust, have open communication, and agree on the big things in life.
 And finally?
 You make one another better.

 Finding the one is the most satisfying of the relationship types out there.
-Just remember that you have to go through a few dud relationships to find the right one for you.
+Remember that you have to go through a few dud relationships to find the right one.

 Our relationships are connected together through us and are the reason for many beautiful things.
 These relationships give meaning to our lives and who we are.
 The better we understand them, the better our chances for attaining peace of mind.